PostgreSQL-For-Wordpress/postgresql-for-wordpress/readme.txt

 == Changelog ==

+* PG4WP now appears in WordPress control panel and can be enabled/disabled but this has no real effect
 * Added a correct plugin header into db.php to have correct informations shown in WordPress plugin Directory

 = 1.1.0 =